cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 The IBCRouter struct MUST be set by the application modules during the module setup to carry out the application registration procedure.

+- The `MAX_TIMEOUT_DELTA` is intendend as the max difference between currentTimestamp and timeoutTimestamp that can be given in input.

 ```typescript
 const MAX_TIMEOUT_DELTA = TBD
 ```